 Leave a comment: Have you gone on the Mardi Gras?
 What were your thoughts?
 Are you thinking about going?
 What are some other questions you have?

-If you’re interested in booking this cruise, don’t hesitate.
+If you’re interested in booking a trip on Carnival’s Mardi Gras, don’t hesitate.
 Price your cruise today.
 The earlier you book, the better the deal and the more time you’ll have to pay it off.
-Sign up for our booking engine to unlock exclusive travel agent discounts.
-You’ll also receive amazing travel deals to your email.

 Pro Tip: Did you know that in most situations you can book a cruise as early as 2 years out?
 And in most cases you can book with a small deposit and sometimes with no money down, giving you months to pay it down if you book early.